 Research shows that tyres age more quickly in a warmer climate.
 Environmental factors such as climate and sunlight exposure can accelerate the aging process.
 Australia’s weather can be quite hot, and buyers should keep this in mind when determining whether to keep an old set of alloy wheels and tyres.

 This is a measure of how the tyres are treated.
 Are they properly inflated?
 Have you hit one too many kerbs with your Ford Ranger alloy wheels?
 If your car or 4WD is a weekend warrior, your tyres will age differently than on a daily highway driver.
 Proper upkeep is the best way to ensure long tyre life.
-Maintain proper air pressure, have your wheels and tyres rotated regularly, and get them inspected at least once per year.
+Maintain proper air pressure, have your rims and tyres rotated regularly, and get them inspected at least once per year.

 Determining a Tyre’s Age